 Sick pay is a financial provision and not a provision that in any way indicates the amount of absence to which an employee is entitled.
-The School reserves the right to terminate the contract of any employee absent through sickness or injury should it be satisfied that a return to work can not be made / sustained or where attendance levels are unsatisfactory irrespective of whether contractual sick pay has been exhausted.
+Following due process, the School reserves the right to terminate the contract of any employee absent through sickness or injury should it be satisfied that a return to work is not possible / sustained or where attendance levels are unsatisfactory irrespective of whether contractual sick pay has been exhausted.

-16. Sick Pay Requirements
+17. Sick Pay Requirements

 Payment of sick pay is conditional upon meeting both statutory and school requirements concerning absence notification and medical certification.
-Appropriate certification is required for the entire period of absence including school closure periods and non-working days.
+Appropriate certification is required for the entire period of absence including school closure periods and non working days.